robinozer/chefs-table/README.md

 ![SCREENSHOT OF DESKTOP SPEED ANALYSIS](media/screenshot-desktop-availability.png)

 The analysis showed that the embedded YouTube videos slowed down the website (specifically the Home page) because of JavaScript that was not used.
 This was a larger problem for mobile version (see image below).
 However, as JavaScript is outside of the scope of this project, I did not attempt to correct it other than adding loading="lazy" attribute to the iframe element, which improved performance a bit.
-Also, the tool showed varying rates at different points, even when no changes had been made to the website.
+Worth to note is that the tool showed varying performance rates at different points in time, even when no changes had been made to the website code.
+The screenshots are from the latest measurement.

 ![SCREENSHOT OF MOBILE SPEED ANALYSIS](media/screenshot-mobile-availability.png)